 FERRY TALES from the National Theatre of Scotland

 RSPB Scotland’s DolphinFest 2020

 Round 2 is open for applications until 5pm Friday 7 June 2019.
 Successful events from Round 2 will form part of the full programme announcement later in 2019.

 Events interested in applying for support should first familiarise themselves with the Guidance and Criteria document below.

 Potential applicants must contact EventScotland on 0131 472 2313 / firstname.lastname@example.org to discuss their proposal in advance of preparing an application.
 If you are currently supported by EventScotland, please speak to your allocated Event Manager in the first instance for advice.

 If your project does not fit the criteria of the YCW2020 Events Programme Open Fund, other funding routes may be available – please take a look at EventScotland’s other funding routes.

-The YCW2020 Partner Programme will be a non-funded opportunity to align your event with the year and benefit from potential inclusion in VisitScotland promotional activity in celebration of the year.
+The YCW2020 Partner Programme is a non-funded opportunity to align your event with the year and benefit from potential inclusion in VisitScotland promotional activity in celebration of the year.
 Find out more and sign your event up here.